stijlist/stijlist.github.io/_posts/2015-07-30-when-oo-works-a-rule-of-thumb.md

+---
-when object-orientation works: a rule of thumb
+title: when object-orientation works: a rule of thumb
+layout: post
 ---

 The Swift community has recently had an interesting discussion about "when to